ke8ctn/SigMF/sigmf-spec.md

 This specification defines a schema for metadata using a `core` namespace that is a reserved name and can only be defined by this specification.
-Other metadata may be described by extension namespaces.
+Other metadata MAY be described by extension namespaces.
 This specification also defines a model and format for how SigMF data should be stored at-rest (on-disk) using JSON.

 ### Files